 It towers above the London skyline from Southwark and has offices, restaurants, a hotel, spa and apartments.

-A famous Italian architect designed this building, which is also the highest skyscraper in Europe.
+A famous Italian architect designed this building, which is the tallest building in London and also the highest skyscraper in Europe.

 Renzo Piano was also the creative mind behind the Pompidou Centre in Paris.

-Shangri-La Hotel occupies floors 34 to 52 of the Shard.
+Shangri-La Hotel occupies floors 34 to 52 of the Shard and rooms have fantastic views too.

 The Shard is at 32 London Bridge Steet, London.